-Auto Provisioning is a service to quickly deploy an instance cluster that consists of preemptible and pay-as-you-go instances.
-Auto Provisioning supports one-click deployment of instance clusters with specified billing methods, zones, and instance families.You can use auto provisioning groups to provide stable computing power, alleviate the instability caused by the reclaiming of preemptible instances, and eliminate the need to manually create instances.
+Auto Provisioning is a service that allows quick deployment of instance clusters.
+Auto Provisioning supports one-click deployment of instance clusters that use multiple billing methods across instance types and zones.You can use auto provisioning groups to provide stable computing power, alleviate the instability caused by the reclaiming of preemptible instances, and eliminate the need to manually create instances.

 Introduction to Auto Provisioning